Last Updated on May 14, 2020 by worldoftravelswithkids

 We visited in early September on a sunny Saturday, the first sun that Perth had seen for months.
-It appeared that we, and every other Perth family thought that Araluen Tulip Festival would be a good idea.
+It appeared that we and every other Perth family thought that Araluen Tulip Festival would be a good idea.
 It was packed full of people and really a picture perfect family outing.
 It was a beautiful atmosphere – like a carnival in that there were so many bright colors, a kaleidoscope of cultures, there was a fantastically festive feeling about the day with everyone celebrating the end of a Perth winter and lots of warm sunshine.

-Our recommendations for a visit to the Araluen Tulip Festival (with Kids)
+Our Recommendations For A Visit To the Araluen Tulip Festival (With Kids)

-- Head into the Hills – If you have to go on the weekend, once you arrive at Araluen – head off into the hills (sounds romantic) by going past the main train stop and the café.
+If you have to go on the weekend, once you arrive at Araluen – head off into the hills (sounds romantic) by going past the main train stop and the café.
 Head up the valley where there are lots more tulip beds and picnic areas.
 And – best of all – there were very few people there in comparison to the main areas.

-4. Pack a picnic lunch – not only is the food expensive, but there are long queues on busy days, so take a picnic rug for a fun family picnic experience.
+Not only is the food expensive, but there are long queues on busy days, so take a picnic rug for a fun family picnic experience.

-4. Pack the Pram– The site seems to be pram friendly, so even if your toddler likes to walk, pack your pram for the picnic basket.
+The site seems to be pram friendly, so even if your toddler likes to walk, pack your pram for the picnic basket.

 A 110% family friendly outing and all of Araluen was full of families enjoying themselves, a wonderful family experience to celebrate the beginning of Spring with the rest of Perth